 Published data should not allow identification of single consumers.

 The dissemination of data collected for the purpose of producing official statistics is guided by the requirements provided Law of Georgia on Official Statistics - Chapter 6 Article 25.
-The Obligation to Provide Statistical and other Information; Article 28.
+The Rights and Obligations of the Respondent; Article 34.
 Observing Confidentiality of Statistical Data.

 8.1.
 Release calendar